Herbs To Use For Common Issues Your Rabbitry

 How To Use Oregano With Your Animals

 It can also be made into a poultice or tea at the first sign of infection which works great if you are trying to heal a wound.
-But for rabbits you will see the best results and have the easiest time trying to feed it to them fresh.
+But for rabbits, you will see the best results and have the easiest time trying to feed it to them fresh herb.

-Oregano has antispasmodic properties that aid in calming animals who have a fear of something such as car rides or other objects.
+Oregano has antispasmodic properties that help to calm nerves for animals who have a fear of something such as car rides or other objects.
 It would also be helpful to calm a coughing spasm.
 However, I do like lavender for this type of issue instead.

 The herb also expels internal parasites and is a natural insect repellent.